-But there's a fundamental gap.
-Every RLM run starts completely fresh.
-The model has no memory of what worked before, what failed, or which strategies suit which problem types.
-Run the same category of problem ten times and it'll make the same mistakes on the tenth run that it made on the first.
-All that execution experience just disappears.
+Every inference-time system without memory pays the same tax: run the same category of problem ten times and it makes the same mistake on the tenth run that it made on the first.
+All the execution experience from the first nine runs just disappears.

 Mem-RLM operates on three timescales that run concurrently during inference: